- matplotlib.pyplot.annotate(text, xy, xytext=None, xycoords='data', textcoords=None, arrowprops=None, annotation_clip=None, **kwargs)[source]#

 any key for

 The exact starting point position of the arrow is defined by relpos.
 It's a tuple of relative coordinates of the text box, where (0, 0) is the lower left corner and (1, 1) is the upper right corner.
 Values <0 and >1 are supported and specify points outside the text box.
-By default (0.5, 0.5) the starting point is centered in the text box.
+By default (0.5, 0.5), so the starting point is centered in the text box.

 - annotation_clipbool or None, default: None